techidaily/site-location-social/source/_posts/in-2024-does-find-my-friends-work-on-vivo-y100i-drfone-by-drfone-virtual-android.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Part1: How to track friends using iPhone or Android

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part1: How to track friends using iPhone or Android

 ### 1.1 Tracking Friends using iPhone